dbashford/mimosa/README.md

  * Run in development with unminified/non-compressed javascript, turn on optimization and run with a single javascript file using RequireJS's optimizer and [Almond](https://github.com/jrburke/almond)
  * Verify your RequireJS paths, catch circular dependencies and unwrapped modules in your application right away
  * Upon successful JS compilation, run the [RequireJS Optimizer](http://requirejs.org/docs/optimization.html) over multi-module applications with no config whatsoever
+ * Install dependencies like jquery or backbone into your project from GitHub via the command line.
  * Automatic JSHinting, and CSSLinting
  * Basic Express skeleton to put you on the ground running with a new app, and a bundled Express for serving up assets to an existing app
  * Automatic static asset Gzip-ing, and cache busting